juneate/74HC595-arduino-multiple-shift-register-chips/README.md

-# Arduino: Multiple Register Chips to Manage Lights
+# Arduino: Using multiple register chips to control lights

 The inspiration for this project came from a group of students building a prototype for an immersive environment project that utilized a number of LEDs to light constellation patterns using a variety of physical inputs.